isLundy/Set-Project/README.md

 ## Installation

-You can directly install the [PythonScripts Toolkit for Nuke](https://github.com/isLundy/Nuke-PythonScripts-Toolkit.git), and it will show in the `W_hotbox`.
+You can directly install the [PythonScripts Toolkit for Nuke](https://github.com/isLundy/Nuke-PythonScripts-Toolkit.git), it shows in the `W_hotbox`.

 ![usage 01](./images/usage_01.png)